anushkasaxena27/amazon_Alexa/README.md

-# amazon_Alexa
- * Sentiment Analysis of Amazon Alexa Reviews
+# Sentiment Analysis of Amazon Alexa Reviews

  - This Application uses Natural language Processing to analyse sentiments of Amazon Alexa Reviews
  - The frontend of the Application is designed using StreamLit